modio/modio-docs/public/en-us/platforms/switch.md

 ## Networking & Storage

 Storage space available for UGC will be limited, and allocation for space dedicated to UGC will require approval from Nintendo, who will require you to manage a strict data budget.
 In addition to the aforementioned approval, cache storage and temp storage will require an entry in your NMETA file.
 All games that implement mod.io services will require space for storing cached and downloaded data.

+## More Information

+Head to our [console SDKs](/platforms/console-sdks/) page, for detailed information about using mod.io on the Nintendo Switch, and access to the relevant console module SDK.
+Be aware that accessing this information requires completion of the appropiate NDA.